Create and manage roles with Splunk Web

 - For more information about role inheritance, see Role inheritance in the About configuring role-based user access topic.

-- For more information about how capabilities work, as well as the full list of capabilities, see About defining roles with capabilities.
+- For more information about how capabilities work, as well as the full list of capabilities, see Define roles on the Splunk platform with capabilities.

 Add or edit a role